-I know what you’re thinking and it’s probably along the lines of “isn’t this album a bit novelty for Real Gone?” and on the surface you’d be right – but this album offers so much more than novelty quirks.
+You’re probably thinking something along the lines of “isn’t this album a bit novelty for Real Gone?” and on the surface you might be right…but this album offers so much more than novelty quirks.

 The album begins with an apology from neil, explaining how the album turned out nothing like he’d wanted, before launching into a cover of Traffic’s ‘Hole In My Shoe’ (a number 2 hit in the UK in 1984; it held that postition for three weeks, having been held off the number 1 spot by Frankie Goes To Hollywood’s ‘Two Tribes’).
 Despite a nasty synthesised sample of an elephant, this arrangement of ‘Hole In My Shoe’ is fabulous and very faithful to the original.
 Dave Stewart’s production is fantastic, as it is throughout the rest of the album.
 It’s such a pity this only became a huge hit due to its so-called novelty potential.

 After neil falls down the sink and has a conversation with a mouldy potato, we are treated to a rendition of ‘My White Bicycle’.
 Frankly, the pace of the arrangement here runs rings around the original version (recorded by Steve Howe’s old band Tomorrow, in 1967), which in comparison sounds slow and a little clumsy.
 A couple of the eighties keyboard sounds used here date the arrangement a little, but it’s a minor complaint, as this is fabulous and one easily one of the album’s best tracks.
 Stewart’s use of piano in a theatrical, almost slapstick style near the close of the song is a fabulous touch.